 23. Q: What is a Workflow and which actions can it perform?
 What is the difference between immediate and time-dependant Workflows?

 A: A Workflow is an automation tool in Salesforce, used for sending auto emails, notifications, creating tasks, and sending outbound messages to external systems.
 Immediate Workflows fire the action straight away if the conditions are met.
 Time-dependant ones will trigger according to the assigned schedule, date or time if the conditions are met.
+Importantly, Workflow Rules and Approval Processes are not the same.

 24. Q: How would you choose when to use Workflows or the Process Builder?